- 17 nov – 9 dec 2018, Main Stage.

 Anders Lorentzson performs the monumental role of Wotan, the King of the Gods, and Katarina Karnéus his wife Fricka.
 Both are members of the Göteborg Opera ensemble.
 The whole Ring Cycle will be conducted by Evan Rogister, who made his debut at the Metropolitan Opera in autumn 2017 and who last visited us for the double-bill Bluebeard’s Castle & Erwartung.

-1 hour prior to every performance (except the premiere), Small Stage
+Introduction to Das Rheingold, 1 hour prior to every performance (except the premiere) Small Stage

+Take the opportunity to learn more about the performance and get a more in-depth insight into the story and the background.
 On the Small Stage one hour prior to every performance (except premieres) we give an introduction to the opera.
 It does not cost anything extra, your ticket is valid for entry.
-The introduction takes about 30 minutes.
-Take the opportunity to learn more about the performance and get a more in-depth insight into the story and the background.
+The introduction takes about 20 minutes and is presented in Swedish.